 Parents are strongly encouraged to become involved in this level of Little League.
 Even if not volunteering as a coach, assistance is still welcome with practices and umpiring games.

-At the minors (player pitch) level, the primary difference is obviously that kids are now pitching.
+At the minors (AAA) level, the primary difference is obviously that kids are now pitching exclusively.
 Players here should have at least 1, but preferably 2 seasons of hitting pitched balls (no tee).
 Umpires are now used, and balls and strikes will be called, so players will walk and strike out (swinging or looking).
 Not all players can pitch, but most players should be able and willing to try and learn.
 Baserunning skills emerge, so players should know when to run (e.g., forced on a ground ball) and when not to (e.g., fly ball or not forced).
 They should be able to take direction from base coaches, including other teammates.
-Throwing skills should be accurate (somewhat) in that they’re throwing in the right direction and attempting “to make plays.”
+Throwing skills should be accurate (somewhat) in that they’re throwing in the right direction and attempting to make plays.
 Players need to be able to field ground balls and catch fly balls on a semi-regular basis.
 Players begin exhibiting leadership skills at this level, and should be able to work with their teammates - e.g., “picking them up” when they fail and cheering them on throughout the game and regardless of outcome.
-Listening skills and attention continues to become critical - games are 6 innings (usually) and can last up to 2 hours.
+Listening skills and attention continues to become critical - games are 6 innings (ideally) and can last up to 2 hours.
 Expect at least 2 practices per week, and 1-2 games; again, almost every Saturday.
 Pitchers and catchers may have extra side work.

 Major Leagues